mbiundo23/EECS-447-Group-project/EECS 447 - Project Part 3.md

 *Write a brief paragraph summarizing the purpose and primary functions of your database.
 This should align with the overall goals and objectives outlined in your requirements document.*

+This project should cover the borrowing aspect of a small library's functionality.

 ### Scope

 *Provide a concise paragraph defining the boundaries of your project.
 Mention what aspects will be covered and what will be excluded, ensuring consistency with your initial project scope.*

+The purpose of the database is to track the media items in the library; Who has a given item checked out, is it available still, etc. This is not related to higher-level administration (budgeting, payroll, etc.).

 ### Glossary